 The Opera House is a famous building right on the Harbour with unique architecture often seen in tourist publications.
 It is active as a concert and events hall with other performances also held around the facility including the ‘Australian Idol’ and New Year’s Eve shows.
 Locals and tourists frequent this area and the surrounds at ‘Circular Quay’.
 The iconic Harbour Bridge is the backdrop of many postcards and can be climbed for a thrill, exercise, heritage information, glorious views and/or for sheer fun.

-GCA is a ten minute bus/train ride or 30 minute walk to Circular Quay, Sydney Harbour and the world famous Sydney Opera House.
+Our UBSS canpus is a 10-15 minute walk to Circular Quay, Sydney Harbour and the world famous Sydney Opera House.

 Sydney Opera House Website